 GM’s President Ed Cole, a former engineer and father of the Chevy V8 and Corvair, gave the development of the XP-887 “import killer” to a corporate development group.
 And then he forced the half-baked results on a reluctant John Z. DeLorean, General Manager of Chevrolet.
 The “not invented here” maxim maximized, especially as regards the engine.
 Chevy’s Engine Group already had a conventional small four banger on the drawing table.
 But the corporate skunk works had grander (“cheaper” in GM-speak) things in mind.

 GM had dropped a mint on a huge aluminum foundry operation to build the Corvair engine.
 And the ill-fated Corvair died in 1969.
 See where this is going?
 The Vega will have an aluminum block because…”it’s 51 lbs lighter than the pedestrian and dead-reliable Chevy II four block”.
 Right.
 Well, an aluminum head on the Chevy block would have offset the (are you ready for it?) cast-iron head on top of the Vega aluminum block.
-A world first too, I assume.
 GM was determined to turn small car engine design upside down, literally.
-Oh well, Pontiac’s cast-iron four (“Iron Duke”) ended up replacing the ill-starred Vega engine anyway.
+Oh well, Pontiac’s cast-iron four (“Iron Duke”), a revised and updated Chevy II 153 four, ended up replacing the ill-starred Vega engine anyway.

 Since the dawn of the twentieth century, light but soft aluminum has been used for engine blocks along with durable iron cylinder sleeves.
 That solution would have cost Chevy exactly $8 per engine.
 They were planning to build millions of them.
 And cheapness is the mother of malfunction.
 So GM and Reynolds Aluminum came up with the idea to incorporate 17% silicon in the alloy, and devised a way to etch the top molecules of aluminum from the cylinder bore surface to expose the hard silicon, and voila!
 An eight dollars saved is an eight dollars earned!